syncfusion-content/javascript-docs/js/KnockoutJS.md

 {% endhighlight %}

-Here, in the above code, the **value** property of the DatePicker widget is assigned with the direct value **01/01/2015**.
-Therefore, whenever we change the value of the DatePicker dynamically, the changes won’t get reflected in the value property.

 ### Two way binding

 It links the data model to an UI, thus making a smooth synchronization between them.
-Here, the **ko.observable** variable defined in the script section is bound to the widget’s properties instead of direct values, so that both can have a good data synchronization.
-In general, we could have more than one property bound to the same variable. **The properties of all the Syncfusion widgets that supports two-way data-binding are depicted [here](/js/angularjs#two-way-binding-properties)**.
+Here, the ko.observable variable defined in the script section is bound to the widget’s properties instead of direct values, so that both can have a good data synchronization.
+In general, we could have more than one property bound to the same variable.
+The properties of all the Syncfusion widgets that supports two-way data-binding are depicted [here](/js/angularjs#two-way-binding-properties).

-The two-way data binding has been demonstrated in the below code with two DatePicker controls sharing the same **ko.observable** variable,
+The two-way data binding has been demonstrated in the below code with two DatePicker controls sharing the same ko.observable variable,

 {% highlight html %}